FlowFuse/website/src/blog/2024/05/mapping-location-on-dashboard-2.md

 ---
-title: Mapping location data withing Node-RED Dashboard 2.0.
+title: Mapping location data within Node-RED Dashboard 2.0.
 subtitle: Step-by-step guide to plot location data on dashboard 2.0.
 description: Learn how to plot location data on Dashboard 2.0 with this comprehensive step-by-step guide.
 date: 2024-05-06